 On 24 July 2014 ECHA notified the Competent Authorities of the Member States of its draft decision and invited them pursuant to Article 51(1) of the REACH Regulation to submit proposals for amendment of the draft decision within 30 days of the receipt of the notification.
-As no proposal for amendment was submitted, ECHA took the decision pursuant to Article 51(3) of the REACH Regulation.
+Subsequently, proposal for amendment to the draft decision were submitted.